vmware-tanzu/tanzu-dev-portal/content/learningpaths/consulting-around-design-systems/following-through.md

 * Typography terms like line-height, font-weight, letter-spacing, etc.
 * Margin and padding_ (hello, box model)_
-* Align and justify _(i see you, flexbox)_
+* Align and justify _(i see you, Flexbox)_
-* Rows, columns and grid area _(oh hey, css grid)_
+* Rows, columns and grid area _(oh hey, CSS grid)_

 **UI details**

-Regardless of which system you use, or whether you use one at all, there are plenty of nitty-gritty UI decisions that the system will make for you, and some you will need to make for yourselves.
+Regardless of which system you use, or whether you use one at all, there are plenty of granular UI decisions that the system will make for you, and some you will need to make for yourselves.
 It’s extremely helpful if developers and designers norm around these details, and how to interpret certain things that will commonly appear in design files: